WHY0066/java_tutorial_101/README.md

 S3 Exercise
 1. create a json data file into Parquet format
 2. upload the Parquet file to AWS S3
-3. upload the json data from S3 to dynamo
+3. upload the json data from S3 to dynamo  //5.9done 5.10~5.12 I'm going to travel.
+I'll continue my study when I get back home.

 Relational Database Exercise
 1. create PostgresQL  db